Dynamical Decoherence and Memory Effects in Green Fluorescent Proteins by Dielectric Relaxation: Methods

 For the single two-level system interacting with the bosonic environment given by

 where

-One can note that the populations of the two-level systems free energy eigenstates will be unchanged in any evolution.
+We note that the populations of the two-level systems free energy eigenstates will be unchanged in any evolution.
 As such we can directly compare any time evolution of the reduced density matrix for the two-level system $\rho_A$ to a GKSL-like equation of the form

 where the Lindblad rate is time dependant and of the form